saremeskandary/blocksenseTasks/README.md

 > - If the result is 0 that means the reporter is not running correctly.
 > - If you receive an error that could be due to the fact that the smart contract is not deployed on the blockchain.

-### Usign check_btc_price.sh
+### Usign check_oracle_data.sh

-We also provide a handy `check_btc_price.sh` with invokes the cast inside the running docker container of anvil.
+We also provide a handy `check_oracle_data.sh` with invokes the cast inside the running docker container of anvil.
 Feel free to copy/edit this script accouring to your needs.

 ```
-$ ./check_btc_price.sh
+$ ./check_oracle_data.sh
 UpgradeableProxy contract address 0xc04b335A75C5Fa14246152178f6834E3eBc2DC7C
 Anvil container id 61f12227a79a
 BTC/USD Price from contract